-Make a Frida Kahlo succulent planter with this simple step by step tutorial, shared with us today by The Craftaholic Witch.
+Make a Frida Kahlo succulent planter with this simple step by step tutorial.

 The finished Frida portrait pot is deceptively simple to make, looks effective and would make a great handmade gift idea for any art-lover or Frida fan.